Wildfire Solutions Coalition

 Funding the California Wildfire and Forest Resilience Action Plan is the most important way for us to turn the corner on the wildfire crisis.
 With sustained investment and ongoing partnership across the public and private sector, we can prepare our communities and landscapes to live with and manage fire.

-It would take an estimated $2.5 – $3 billion a year for 10 years to implement the California Wildfire and Forest Resilience Action Plan and significantly improve management and readiness.
+It will take an estimated $2.5 – $3 billion a year for 10 years to implement the California Wildfire and Forest Resilience Action Plan and significantly improve management and readiness.
 This is a significant investment, but it is substantially less than the cost of regularly responding to catastrophic fires.

 California’s natural and working lands are a major source of carbon emissions, principally in the form of wildfires.
 We can’t meet our climate goals without addressing wildfire.